foo123/editor-grammar/grammar-reference.md

 // literal tokens wrapped in brackets (e.g [abc]) are equivalent to matching any of the enclosed characters (like in regular expressions)

 // note: LIKE REGULAR EXPRESSIONS having ^ first in a character selection, e.g [^abc] provides a NEGATIVE match
+// note2: the PEG features
-// note2: the (PEG) negative lookahead feature might be added in future versions (along with positive lookahead feature)
+// 1. negative lookahead feature (i.e not-predicate !t)
+// 2. positive lookahead feature (i.e and-predicate &t)
+// are currently NOT supported

 // regular expressions can also be defined inside a syntax rule, using /../[i] format, e.g /abc/,  /abc/i
 // this will create a new simple token (with token_id=/abc/i) which is a regular expression